Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Hawaii Stats and Trends

-- Hawaii's games this year have eclipsed the over/under one time in five opportunities (20%).
+- Hawaii's games this season have eclipsed the over/under one time in five opportunities (20%).

-- The Rainbow Warriors rack up 27.8 points per game, three more than the Wolf Pack give up (24.8).
+- This year the Rainbow Warriors average three more points per game (27.8) than the Wolf Pack give up (24.8).

-- Hawaii is 2-1 against the spread and 3-1 overall in games when it puts up more than 24.8 points.
+- Hawaii is 2-1 against the spread and 3-1 overall when the team notches more than 24.8 points.

-- This season the Rainbow Warriors have turned the ball over 12 times, five more than the Wolf Pack's takeaways (7).
+- The Rainbow Warriors have turned the ball over 12 times this season, five more turnovers than the Wolf Pack have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.